stzukowski/reticuler/README.md

 pip install .
 ```

-or in develop mode (overwrites the directory in site-packages with a symbolic link to the repository, hence any changes in code will be automatically reflected):
+or in the develop mode (overwrites the directory in site-packages with a symbolic link to the repository, hence any changes in code will be automatically reflected):
 ```
 pip install -e .
 ```